The-AVR/AVR-2022/content/en/advanced-drone-assembly/vmc-and-pcc-power/_index.md

 Soldering the larger pads on the PDB requires skill and patience.
 If possible, we recommend using a flat tip on your iron instead of the normal pointed tip.
 This will allow for much better heat transfer.
 {{% /alert %}}

 We recommend watching <a href="https://www.youtube.com/watch?v=GoPT69y98pY" target="_blank">this video that goes into great detail on soldering</a>.
-It's a lengthy video so at the very least you should scrub through it before attempting to solder the XT60 to the PDB.
+It's lengthy so at the very least you should scrub through it before attempting to solder the XT60 to the PDB.

 You do not want the PDB to slide around while soldering.
 One of our favorite tricks is to use <a href="https://www.amazon.com/Blu-Tack-S050Q-Reusable-Adhesive-75g/dp/B001FGLX72" target="_blank">Blu Tack</a> to hold components in place.

 Start the process by tinning the Batt +/- pads as shown in the photos below.
+A good temperature to aim for is between 750 and 800 degrees Fahrenheit.

 ![Tinning PDB batt +/- pads](pdb_input_soldering_1.jpg)

 ![Pads tinned and ready for input wires](pdb_input_soldering_2.jpg)

-Place the positive wire onto the positive pad.
-Set the wire down on the pad and place the iron on top.
+Place the positive wire onto the positive pad and set the tip of the iron on top.
 Do not apply too much pressure as you do not want the wire to spread out.
 The iron should heat both the wire and the pad to form a single solder joint.

 ![Animation of soldering wire to PDB pad](pdb_soldering.gif)